Dr. Wang and Evaluation Team Present Research at NRCEC Conference

 April 22, 2026

 Taysir Siddiki and his research mentor Dr. Wang received the 2026 Grasmick/Riddle Summer Research Fellowship award provided by the University of Oklahoma Department of Sociology.
-Congratulations Taysir!
+Congratulations, Taysir!

 Taysir will explore foster care placement and youth behavior.